-The mountain passes leading to Spiti are only open from the beginning of March to the end of November, making for a very short visiting season but also creating the conditions which make Spiti so unique – isolated, the mountain passes act to preserve the cultural heritage of the mountain peoples.
+There is some confusion as to how to reach Spiti as some of the mountain passes leading to Spiti are only open from the beginning of May to the end of November, making for a very short visiting season but also creating the conditions which make Spiti so unique – isolated, the mountain passes act to preserve the cultural heritage of the mountain peoples.

 Often road conditions are unlike anything you have ever seen before and require an experienced mountain driver and strong 4×4 vehicle.
 Nevertheless, there are always delays and landslides throughout the year.

 There are two main routes leading into Spiti:

 - One approach is from Manali over the Rohtang pass and the Hampta pass(15,000 ft) in the Chandra valley and then over the Kunzum la pass 4550m into Spiti.
 This route typically takes at least 17 hrs but with increasingly congested conditions on Rohtang the journey can take as long as 22hrs usually with dhaba tea and snack breaks in Rohtang Summit and Batal.
 The route is only reliably open from June – October since the passes are quite high and get snowblocked easily.
 For latest information about opening of Rohtang Pass, contact tourist information centre at Manali, Ph: +91-1902-252175; 253531